warren/perdicis-notes/content/Movies to watch.md

 - now you see me
 - the legend of vox machina - Chris Prynoski is a producer like on Pantheon
 - Hells Paradise in a nutshell
-- The sympathizer - might not be trash actually
 - 57 seconds
 - Orville
 - Ministry of ungentlemanly warfare
 - scavengers reign
-- blue eye samurai
-- severance